Want holiday recipes and ideas delivered straight to your inbox? Sign up now!

 We could not get enough of these cinnamon roll twists when it came to Easter snacks!
 The best part is the dollop of cream for the bunny tail — too cute!

 You can also serve these as an Easter morning snack, or have them out to eat in the evening with dessert.

 If you’re a big party planner, making party favors isn’t a hassle, it’s actually fun!
 Get your family to make some delicious popcorn and scoop them into bags to create giant carrot goodie bags.

 Finish with a green pipe cleaner for the carrot greenery.
-You can also use a permanent market and have these waiting on your guests plates at Easter dinner with their names written on them.
+You can also use a permanent marker and have these waiting on your guest’s plates at Easter dinner with their names written on them.

 Have you ever seen a breathtakingly beautiful cake, taken a bite, only to realize that it is made purely out of disgusting fondant?
 It’s a very disappointing experience.

 These Oreo truffle eggs are the complete opposite.
 They are gorgeous to look at and taste even better than they look.
 Thank goodness for some fondant free treats!

 Who needs traditional trail mix when your little bunnies can reach into a bowl of this festive Easter Bunny Tail Trail Mix.
 You’ll also love that this is a no-bake recipe which means it requires little time and prep!